learn more

 Output: QZ 2015/10

-<p>With scanning, workpieces with many points can be captured reliably and Size, Mold and Position can be measured in a functionally correct way.
-Contour tracking is realised by a control algorithm in the interaction of the sensor with the coordinate measuring machine.
-By using information on the nominal contour, scanning can be accelerated considerably.</p>
+<p>With scanning, workpieces with many points can be captured in a reliable manner, allowing size, mould and position to be measured in a functional manner.
+Contour tracking is realised by a control algorithm in the interaction between the sensors and the coordinate measuring machine.
+Scanning can be significantly accelerated by utilising information on the nominal contour.</p>

 File size: 1.58 MB